Add missing column after Pivot in Visual SQL

-For our example, we’ll use our SaaS Company Demo Data data source.
-We want to get the total cost of each marketing campaign over a specified number of days; that number is pulled from a Text Input Control.
-We know there are five distinct values in our for the Description column: Adwords, Event, Print, Sales, and Web.
-However, depending on our filter, there may not be data for one or some of those campaigns for the given time period.
-In our example, there are no rows related to the Print campaign when we query data over the past 12 days, so when we pivot that column in our Pipeline, there isn’t be a column for Print!
+For our example, we’ll use our Dundersign Demo Data data source.
+We want to get how many of each document type are created over a specified number of days; that number is pulled from a Text Input Control.
+We know there are three distinct values in our for the Type column: img, pdf, and word.
+However, depending on our filter, there may not be data for one or some of those document types for the given time period.
+In our example, there are no rows related to the “img” document type when we query data over the past day, so when we pivot that column in our Pipeline, there isn’t be a column for “img”!

-Create a new column using a Calculated Column using the following Custom formula:
+Create a new column using a Formula Column using the following Custom formula:

 "column_name" = null

 Rename the new column so it has the same name as the original.